GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`gmtregress` determines linear regressions for data sets using a variety of misfit norms and regression modes.

-Two new modules have also been added to the *potential* supplement:
+Three new modules have also been added to the *potential* supplement:

 :doc:`gmtflexure <supplements/potential/gmtflexure>`:
 	Compute the elastic flexural response to a 2-D (line) load.